Learning from Comparisons and Choices: Learning MNL Model from Pairwise Comparisons under Graph Sampling

-\item {\bf Barbell graph.} We consider two equal sized groups of items.
-Within each group it is a complete graph, and between groups there is a single edge connecting one of the node from group one and one of the node from group two.
+\item {\bf Barbell graph.} Consider two equal sized groups of items.
+Within each group the sub-graph is complete, and between the groups there is a single edge connecting one of the node from group one and one of the node from group two.
 Each edge is chosen uniformly at random for comparisons.
-The resulting spectral gap is $\Theta(1/d_2^2)$, and barbell graphs are strictly sub-optimal for learning MNL models.
+The resulting spectral gap is $\Theta(1/d_2^2)$, and this graph too is strictly sub-optimal for learning MNL models.

 \end{itemize}